pelinbalci/pelinbalci.github.io/_posts/2022-01-01-Motion-Classifier.md

 ---
 Hello!

 Happy new year everyone:) On the very first day of the year, I completed a motion classifier project with edge impulse & Arduino.
 I would like to tell you the steps of the project, some problems I've faced with and how to solve them.

+I would like to thank Coursera and Edge Impulse to give us a chance to learn embedded machine learning.
+Find more about the lecture: [Coursera](https://www.coursera.org/learn/introduction-to-embedded-machine-learning)

 ### 1. Connection